Chelmsford: Administrative history

 The ancient parish of Chelmsford formed part of the Chelmsford hundred of Essex.

 Despite its importance as county town, Chelmsford was not an ancient borough.
 A body of improvement commissioners was established in 1789 to provide certain local government functions to the built up area as it then was, comprising the core of the town between the rivers Chelmer and Can and the suburb of Moulsham south-west of the Can.
 In 1850 the whole parish of Chelmsford was made a local board district, with an elected local board replacing the commissioners.

 The parish was incorporated as a municipal borough in 1888.
 The borough was substantially enlarged in 1907, taking in the suburbs north-east of the Chelmer which had been in the parish of Springfield, including the core of the old village of Springfield itself, as well as areas on the western side of the town which had been in the parish of Writtle.
 The borough was enlarged again in 1934 to take in 1659 acre from Chelmsford Rural District, including Widford (which was abolished as a parish as part of the 1934 reforms) as well as areas ceded from the neighbouring parishes of Broomfield, Springfield, and Writtle.

 The municipal borough was abolished in 1974 under the Local Government Act 1972.
 The area merged with the surrounding Chelmsford Rural District which had covered the surrounding villages and rural areas to form a new non-metropolitan district called Chelmsford.
 The area of the pre-1974 borough was left unparished as a result of the 1974 reforms.
 Since 1974 the built up area has grown beyond the unparished area.
 The Office for National Statistics now defines a Chelmsford built up area which extends into several neighbouring parishes.

 Demography

+The population of Chelmsford in the 1841 census was 3,883.

 The following statistics were measured in the 2021 Census: